serralvo/serralvo.github.io/_posts/2017-04-25-textfieldcounter-my-first-open-source-project.md

 ## About

 Five months ago I did my first commit in my first, and published 😅, open source project 🚀.

-The idea is simple, with TextFieldCounter, you can set the max length of a `UITextField` quickly, also, it includes a label to show the size of text.
+The idea is simple, with TextFieldCounter, you can set the max length of a `UITextField` quickly, also, it includes a label to show the size of text (its possible show it by ascending or descending way).
+Recentely I included Haptic Feedback, and you can setup it using @IBInspectable.

-## How it works 🤔

-Basically, the component uses `UITextFieldDelegate` to detect some events.

-## Motivation 🎯

 ## Special Thanks 👍